Super-resolving frequency measurement with mode-selective quantum memory: Results

-where $b'(\epsilon,N)$ represents the derivative of $b(\epsilon)$ with respect to $\epsilon$.
-Only as $b(\epsilon)\rightarrow0$ does the MSE converge to the standard unbiased CRLB, $\text{Var}(\hat{\epsilon}) \geq 1/[N\mathcal{F}(\epsilon)]$.
+where $b'(\epsilon,N)$ represents the derivative of $b(\epsilon,N)$ with respect to $\epsilon$.
+Only as $b(\epsilon,N)\rightarrow0$ does the MSE converge to the standard unbiased CRLB, $\text{Var}(\hat{\epsilon}) \geq 1/[N\mathcal{F}(\epsilon)]$.
 From the MSE, we quantify the sensitivity of the apparatus as the minimal resolvable separation $\epsilon_\text{min}$ for which the parameter-to-error ratio (PER) of the estimate,

 is greater than 1~\cite{Gessner_2020}.
 This minimal resolvable separation defines a modified Rayleigh criterion for resolving spectral lines under certain detected photon budgets.
-In this work, we employ MSE and PER as the figures of merit to quantify the performance of our experimental platform.
+In this work, MSE and PER serve as the figures of merit to quantify the performance of our experimental platform.